zainabx78/AWS-Projects/NodeJs Application in AWS/README.md

    • In your local command line, run `npm run start`.

    • The application should be available at `http://localhost:3000`

+### Deploying the application on AWS

+Credit to Kunal Verma for the application code and packages.
+Link to his Github repo: https://github.com/verma-kunal